Mentalizing

 -

-Listening closely and wondering what's in your client's mind
+Listening closely and wondering what's in your patient's mind

 -

-Helping clients reflect on their thoughts and feelings
+Helping patients reflect on their thoughts and feelings

 -